pmckeown/testing-for-supportability-article/README.md

 ## Observability
 One of the most important aspects of an application is the ability to know what is going on inside the application at runtime.
-In a cloud native world, observability is harder as quite often ops teams logging into the server and inspecting the logs simply is not possible.
+In a cloud native world, [FIX] observability is harder as quite often ops teams logging into the server and inspecting the logs simply is not possible.
 Now logs are expected to be shipped automatically to a log aggregation system such as [Splunk](https://www.splunk.com/ "Splunk") or the [ELK](https://www.elastic.co/what-is/elk-stack "ELK Stack") stack for indexing, visualisation, reporting and alerting.